 - The TIMS (Trekkers Information Management System) Card costs 2000 Nepali rupees and will be obtained through the Trekking Agencies only.

-Moreover, you may also check our most satisfied packages like Manaslu Circuit Trek, Khopra Ridge Trek, Pikey Peak Trek, Helambu trek and many more impressive routes.
+Moreover, you may also check our most satisfying packages like Manaslu Circuit Trek, Khopra Ridge Trek, Tamang Heritage Trek, and many more impressive routes.

 Contact our staff now and we can organize your trek to the Langtang Valley in no time.